smq100/inish-optionanalysis/README.md

 This source code uses financial information provided by *Yahoo!*. *Yahoo!* and *Yahoo!
 Finance* are registered trademarks of Yahoo, Inc.

-This project is not affiliated, endorsed, or vetted by Yahoo, Inc. in any way.
+This project is not affiliated, endorsed, or vetted by Yahoo! or E\*Trade in any way.
 This open-source code uses Yahoo's publicly available APIs, and is intended for research and educational purposes only.

 **Please refer to Yahoo!'s terms of use** ([here](https://policies.yahoo.com/us/en/yahoo/terms/product-atos/apiforydn/index.htm),